Hauz Khas Complex: Exploring the Hidden Gem of Delhi

 The mosque is at the far side of the complex (on your right if you are facing the ruins).
 It’s gated off and you can’t walk through it, only around part of the exterior.

 While walking toward the mosque, you’ll pass an open structure with many columns and a three-domed roof.
-This was used as an assembly hall or meeting rooms.
+This was used as an assembly hall.

 Deer Park is one of the largest green spaces in Delhi.
 It’s a favourite park of locals, and has some spectacular historic monuments of its own.
-It is open sunrise to sunset and admission is free.
-Sometimes there are musicians playing music in the largest tomb.
+Admission is free.

 Hauz Khas Village and Deer Park